PCB Defluxing and Cleaning

 The Challenge of Cleaning Complexity

-• Lower component standoff heights
+- Lower component standoff heights

-• Increased board density
+- Increased board density

-• Stacked and complex component types
+- Stacked and complex component types

-• Increased use of sensitive materials
+- Increased use of sensitive materials

 Finding the right cleaning product for your application is critical.
 At ZESTRON, our high precision cleaning agents are powered by proprietary chemical technology.
-We deliver defluxing solutions compatible with a wide array of electronics and materials, completely tailored process solutions, and a commitment to develop industry-leading engineered chemistry through continual investment in R&D.
+We deliver defluxing solutions compatible with a wide array of electronics and materials, completely tailored process solutions, and a commitment to developing industry-leading engineered chemistry through continual investment in R&D.

 Be confident that your cleaning process will be optimized to stay ahead of the latest printed circuit board technology.